nuxt/docs/en/api/configuration-generate.md

 }
 ```

-The path to the SPA fallback.
-This file can be used when doing deploys of generated sites to static hosting.
-It falls back to `mode: 'spa'` when a route isn't generated.

-_Note: this option could be useful using [Netlify](https://netlify.com) or any static hosting using HTML fallbacks._
+The path to the fallback HTML file.
+It should be set as the error page, so that also unknown routes are rendered via Nuxt.
+If set to `true`, it will render as `404.html`.

+*Note: Multiple services (e.g. Netlify) detect a `404.html` automatically.*

 ## interval